The Non-Invasive Discseel® Procedure

 By Dr. Kevin Pauza

 Although MRI reports may show degenerative disc disease these words only describe the appearance of the MRI, not a person’s pain.
 Think of an MRI’s appearance as you would think of a photo’s appearance of a starry-filled sky.
 The photo may reveal the milky-way or even planets, but it can’t reveal if it’s a warm summer or frigid winter night.
-Likewise, the MRI appearance of degenerative disc disease reveals nothing more than appearance.
-This is because degenerative disc disease pain only occurs when annular tears allow nucleus pulposus liquid gel to leak, and this condition cannot be seen in MRI.
+Likewise, the MRI appearance of this condition reveals nothing more than appearance.
+This is because degenerative disc pain only occurs when annular tears allow nucleus pulposus liquid gel to leak, and this condition cannot be seen in MRI.
 READ MORE

 Genetic Links as Causes of Back Pain Degenerative Disc Disease